 The pBuzz only comes in red (the other instruments have a choice of colour), although I don’t see that as a problem.
 And handily the mouthpiece comes off which means you can clean it out.
 The material it’s made from, Biocote, means it can’t get mouldy and keeps microbes away.

 I think the pBuzz is a great way to get children interested in music.
 Obviously unlike electronic instruments there isn’t an off button, so if you hate noise or have neighbours who dislike rowdy children, then avoid a pBuzz.
 Otherwise, it’s great fun, and if you had several children you could have a mini pBuzz band.

-With the pBuzz only costing around £19.99, it’s a great price for a tuned instrument, and suitable from around age 5 upwards.
+With the pBuzz is a great price for a tuned instrument, and suitable from around age 5 upwards.

 I also have 1 pBuzz to give away to a lucky reader.
 To be in the draw, just answer the question in the comments, complete the rafflecopter widget (there are additional bonus entry options), and then keep your fingers crossed.

 - Entries will be validated according to the rules of entry

 - There is 1 prize of a pbuzz